manage/unity-sdk-sample-app/INSTALL.md

 The SDK for Unity is available once you [sign up](https://appsponsor.com/user/registration).
 The Manage SDK includes everything you need to serve full screen interstitial, video, and playable ad units.

-The SDK for Unity can be downloaded here: [ManageSDK-Unity-v3.1.zip](/downloads/ManageSDK-Unity-v3.1.unitypackage).
+The SDK can be downloaded here: [ManageSDK-Unity-v3.1.zip](/downloads/ManageSDK-Unity-v3.1.unitypackage).

 To see an example implementation, please see our [sample app](https://github.com/manage/unity-sdk-sample-app).